Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 However, since the contribution to $P$ from the \cgmodes has been neglected, $\kaps\simeq\kapsr$ and $\kapt\simeq\kaptr$.
 Further, $\kapt\simeq \kaps$ at the temperatures of experimental interest.
 Thus,

-where $C_{cg}$ means either $\cvcg$ or $\cpcg$.
+where $\Ccg$ means either $\cvcg$ or $\cpcg$.
 Further, from Tables \ref{table3MPNEData} and \ref{tableExpsAmps} it can be seen that the singular part of the thermal expansion coefficient $\alfp$ is much smaller than the background part for the quenches we are considering.
 The \cgmodes contribute only (or almost only) to the singular part of $\alfp$, which is much smaller than the background part for 3MP+NE; thus, $\alfpr\simeq\alfp$.
-So, since $\partparpsr\simeq {VT\alfp\over \cp -\ccg}> {VT\alfp\over \cp}=\dtdps$ , the temperature undershoots $T_f$ and reaches a value $T_{min}$.
-Now after the quench the \cgmodes will relax and the temperature will change at a rate $\dtdt=-{1\over \cp-\ccg} \decgdt$.
-As the system phase separates $\decgdt<0$ and so the temperature will increase, reaching the equilibrium temperature $T_f$ over time.
-On the other hand, since $\kapsr$ and $\partparpsr$ are both positive quantities, $V$ increases monotonically to its final value $V_f$.
+So, since $\partparpsrInline\simeq {VT\alfp/(\cp -\Ccg)}> {VT\alfp/\cp}=\dtdpsInline$ , the temperature undershoots $T_f$ and reaches a value $T_{min}$.
+Now after the quench the \cgmodes will relax and the temperature will change at a rate given by the second term of Eq.(\ref{dTdteq}).
+As the system phase separates ${\partial\langle\calE\rangle/\partial t}<0$ and so the temperature will increase, reaching its final value $T_f$ over time.
+On the other hand, since $\kapsr$ and $\partparpsrInline$ are both positive quantities, $V$ increases monotonically to its final value $V_f$.
 As $t\rightarrow\infty$ the system reaches a state of minimum enthalpy.

 To complete the theory, useful expressions for $\alfpr,\cpr$, $\calF$ and $\calE$ are needed.
 First, consider $\cpr$ which is given by Eq.(\ref{3ff}).
-Since $\cp$ is known, one could presumably determine $\cpr$ by calculating $\ccg \simeq \cvcg$ using Eq.(\ref{cvcgeq}).
-However, a sufficiently accurate form of $\ccg$ by this method possibly would require substantial calculation.
-Rather, $\cpr$ will be approximated by its average over the interval $\{\epsilon_i,\epsilon_f\}$, where $\epsilon_i$ is the initial value of $\epsilon$.
-The justification for this approximation is that, as stated above, $F_r$ is an analytic function of $T-T_c$, and so $\cpr$ is a non-singular function of $\epsilon$.
-Then, presumably, $\cpr$ varies slowly around $\epsilon=0$.

-It will be shown in the next section that the only important temperature and volume (actually pressure) dependent parameter to appear in the decomposition theory will be $\epsilon$.
-As such, the average coarse-grained energy will also only be a function of $\epsilon$.
+Since $\cp$ is known, one could presumably determine $\cpr$ by calculating $\Ccg \simeq \cvcg$ using Eq.(\ref{cvcgeq}).
+Note though that if $\ecgvavg$ is known then so is $\Ccg$.
+In the next section, an explicit expression for $\ecgvavg$will be given, which can evaluated using equilibrium expressions of the functions obtained from the KO/LBM theory.
+The slow mode energy will be further approximated to depend only on the reduced temperature $\epsilon$.
 So,